webkey-auth/webkey-auth.github.io/README.md

 Webkey is only about identifying and authenticating a user.
 Its much less complicated, but essentially a different problem.
 Oauth could use webkey to implement the end-user authentication rather than username/password credentials.

 With oauth, even if you 100% trust your oauth provider (which you still have to do with webkey), you still have to give your oauth provider a username and password.
-Its ironic that the same "password-antipattern" that oauth solves itself has to use the password anti-pattern.
+It's ironic that the same "password-antipattern" that oauth solves itself has to use the password anti-pattern.
 Webkey also requires a password, but that password is never sent over the internet and webkey doesn't make you input a username - one less thing to type in and think about for users.

 And oauth is a complicated protocol with a lot of moving parts and multiple flows.
 Webkey has one flow and no private credentials being passed around.